mautic/user-documentation/docs/campaigns/campaign_builder.rst

 Campaign Decisions are actions that your Contacts initiate.
 Downloading an Asset, opening an Email, or visiting a Landing Page are examples of Decisions.
 These Decisions can be either directly initiated or implied based on non-action.
 The options for Decisions change based on the Campaign Actions that you select.

-A decision usually has two paths denoted by the red and green points on the decision tree.
+A decision usually has two paths denoted by the red and green icons on the decision tree.

 Green paths
 ~~~~~~~~~~~